N-Wouda/Slides/slides/msc_thesis/msc_thesis.md

 <img src="images/reliability.svg" style="background-color:white;" />
 <!--- ![Schema](images/reliability.svg) --->

-($\delta$: percentage overcapacity in electricity generation relative to a demand target $d \ge 0$)
+($\delta$: percentage overcapacity in installed capacity in electricity generation)

 Note:

-This is usually achieved via a (joint) chance constraint in the model formulation.
-That did not solve, so instead we built a little overcapacity using the regular, deterministic formulation.
-That is very effective in practice.

-Given a demand target $d$, we plant $(1 + \delta) d$ instead, for some overcapacity parameter $\delta \ge 0$.

-(this figure based on 10GW/88TWh annually)
+We investigate overcapacity in electricity generation through a parameter $\delta$, which states the percentage overcapacity relative to a demand level (the many different blue lines in the plot indicate different demand levels).

 Observations:

 - At $\delta=0$% (no overcapacity), the solutions generally have a 50/50 chance of producing sufficient hydrogen in a year.
 - That scales _rapidly_ as we increase the overcapacity.
-At $\delta=5$% the empirical service level already reaches 98.2% (based on 10,000 samples).
+At $\delta=10$% the empirical service level already reaches about 80%.
+- At $\delta = 25$%, we find about $98-99%$%.

+Also observe that the extra costs are not even that substantial: for +20% cost, we already obtain a very robust system.
+Costs are +20%, rather than +25%, since we only need wind parks and electrical cables, but not also additional electrolysers.

+Connecting this excess electricity generation capacity to electrolysers is easier if these electrolysers are constructed in central places.
+That suggests, again, that land-based electrolysers are the way to go, at least initially.

+Having discussed stochasticity and robust solutions, we now turn to a sensitivity analysis investigating the effects of our parameter choices on the modelling result.

 ----